Armv8-R AArch64 Extras Layer (meta-armv8r64-extras)

 The default domain configuration is provided in a bbclass.
 For more information, see Customizing the Xen Domains.

-which defines the branch and revision to build for the
+which define the branch and revision to build for the

 machine and also includes a machine-specific config file.